expdani/discordjs-template/README.md

 ## About

-It's a simple TypeScript written Discord.JS v14.11.0 bot you can easily add commands and events to.
-It automaticly updates the slash commands with the Discord API.
+It's a simple TypeScript written Discord.JS v14.16.3 bot you can easily add commands and events to.
+It automatically updates the slash commands with the Discord API.

 ## How to use